ratheesh-pai/weblogic/webcenter-content/wcc-ma-vbcs/config-wcc-fa/config-wcc-fa.md

 9. Create a temporary directory `/u01/certs` and copy or download your SSL certificate for the host at this location.
 You might have a wild card certificate from your registrar or your SSL provider.
 For example, if you want to use host `wcc1.mycompany.com` to map to the load balancer, you may have a wild card certificate for `*.mycompany.com`.
 You might get a certificate file, a CA cert, and a private key for the SSL certificate.
 Copy everything to this location.

-10. Copy the ssh private key file from 'Lab 1 - Prepare Setup' to this location and name it **oci_user_pvt.key**.
+10. Copy the ssh private key file from 'Lab 1 - Prepare Setup' to this location and name it **`oci_user_pvt.key`**.

 11. Put the configuration file from step 3 in this location and update the property **key_file** to point to this private key file.

-    `key_file=/u01/certs/oci_user_pvt.key`
+    ```text
+    key_file=/u01/certs/oci_user_pvt.key
+    ```

 12. The certificate file needs to be in a single concatenated pem file with host certificate at the top followed by intermediate certificate.
+Execute the following command to concatenate the certificate files.

     ```bash
     <copy>